+44 (0) 1756 792300

 The type of collaboration might vary: team meetings, a catch up with a colleague, larger and more formal town hall gatherings.
 It could include on site and remote team members, even those working globally.

-Flexible layouts teams can move themselves make it easy to create organic and functional environments that flex according to need.
+Flexible layouts teams can move themselves to make it easy to create organic and functional environments that flex according to need.
 You can move a wall to open out a space, or make a more cosy area.

 Mobile furniture removes a potential barrier to collaboration from fixed zones that aren’t quite right.